plusworx/gmindocs/managing_chromeos_devices.md

 ## batch-manage chromeos-devices

 The batch-manage chromeos-devices command allows you to perform management actions on multiple Google Workspace managed ChromeOS devices.
+If an error is encountered, it is logged, displayed to the console if the –silent flag is not used and processing continues to the next record.

 Valid actions are:

 * deprovision
 * enable